Presidency of Martín Vizcarra: Reactiva Perú

 To prevent economic collapse during the COVID-19 pandemic, the Peruvian government, under then-President Martín Vizcarra, launched the Programa de Garantías Reactiva Perú ("Reactiva Perú Guarantee Program") on April 6, 2020.
 This initiative aimed to sustain the chain of payments by providing financial guarantees to businesses of all sizes—micro, small, medium, and large—enabling them to secure working capital loans to meet immediate obligations, such as payroll and payments to suppliers.

 However, allocation of the Reactiva Perú funds favored larger corporations, which absorbed 71% of the program's capital.
 Micro and small enterprises received 23%, while medium-sized businesses accounted for 4%.
 The transfer of funds was facilitated by private banks, as Banco de la Nación—Peru's sole public bank—is restricted to serving government employees and retirees.
 Consequently, private banks primarily channeled the loans, with some reportedly transferring funds to their parent companies or affiliated entities within their corporate groups, raising questions about the equitable distribution of resources intended to stabilize the broader economy.

 Foreign affairs

 Adoption of the Global Compact for Migration

-In December 2018, Peru, along with 155 other nations, adopted the Global Compact for Safe, Orderly and Regular Migration at the United Nations Intergovernmental Conference in Marrakech, Morocco.
+In December 2018, Peru, along with 155 other nations, adopted the Global Compact for Safe, Orderly and Regular Migration at the United Nations Intergovernmental Conference in Marrakesh, Morocco.
 Negotiated over a period of eighteen months, the compact represents an international agreement aimed at enhancing cooperation and establishing a coordinated framework for addressing global migration issues.
 Its objectives include promoting safe migration practices, ensuring orderly migration flows, and improving the regulation of migration at international levels.